yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

 Enable it when is desired to connect via SSL but skipping the validation of the certificate used (certificate chain and host name).
 Useful when using self signed certificates

 #### slave_options.connection_string
-Represents the URL where MDCB is reachable or the load balancer.
+Represents the URL where MDCB is reachable or the load balancer host.

 #### slave_options.rpc_key
 The Id of the organization that wants to connect to MDCB